cfhirsch/adventofcode2024/README.md

 Part 1: It was straightforward to set up a list of wires and gates, loop until every gate has fired, and then calculate the solution.
 I did make the mistake of using an int to store the result instead of long, but once I fixed that I got the right answer.

+**Dec 25:**

+Part 1: Cut and dried, although my code had a bug where it failed to add the last entry in the input file to the list of keys and locks.

+Part 2: Merry Christmas!